PjgZSK/learn/opengl/helloTriangle.md

     We also specifically set the location of the input variable via `layout (location = 0)`.
     The gl_Position variable is predefined output variable and is a vec4 behind the scenes.
     The current vertex shader is probably the most simple vertex shader we can imagine because we
-        dID no processing whatsoever on the input data and simply forwarded it to the shader's output.
+        did no processing whatsoever on the input data and simply forwarded it to the shader's output.
     In real applications the input data is usually not already in NDC so we first have to transform
         the input data to coordinates that fall within OpenGL's visible region.
 * compiling a shader